braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/retargeting.md

 # SMS Retargeting

 In addition to changing the user’s subscription state and sending auto-responders based on incoming keywords, Braze will also record interactions to the user profile for filtering and triggering messages.
 These filters and triggers allow you to filter users that have received SMS messages, received SMS messages from a specific SMS campaign, and trigger messages as users receive SMS messages from a specific SMS campaign.

+{% alert tip %}
+To read more about custom keywords and how to set up two-way messaging to take advantage of these retargeting options, visit our [custom keyword]({{site.baseurl}}/user_guide/message_building_by_channel/sms/keywords/keyword_handling/) article.
+{% endalert %}

 ## Retargeting Options